Denno31/3commas_bot/PROTECTION_SYSTEM_DOCUMENTATION.md

 - **Global threshold**: Maximum allowed drawdown from peak (default 10%)
 - **Reference coin**: The coin used for measuring global value (defaults to initial coin)
 - **Per-coin unit buffer**: Requires at least 1% more units than previously held
+- **Price source**: Can be set to 'three_commas' (default) or 'coingecko'

+### Price Source Configuration

+The system now supports fetching price data from multiple sources:

+- **Three Commas API**: Default and primary price source
+- **CoinGecko API**: Alternative price source and fallback

+Each bot can be configured with its preferred price source, and the system will automatically fall back to the alternative source if the primary source fails.
+This ensures reliable price data even if one of the APIs is temporarily unavailable.

 ## Conclusion